Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Introduction

 The inverse problem to recover a structure Hamiltonian from $E$ was studied by many authors after the work of de Branges (cf. \cite[Section 1]{Su19_1}), and recently, a complete characterization of structure Hamiltonians of de Branges space was obtained by Romanov--Woracek \cite{RomWor19}.
-However, each known method of constructing $H$ has its advantages and disadvantages, depending on its application.
-In particular, the method of \cite{Su19_1} can be applied only to Hamiltonians of Kre\u{\i}n's strings, that is, it cannot construct $H$ having non-zero off-diagonal components, and therefore, it can be applied only to the study of so-called self-dual zeta-functions.
+However, each known method of constructing $H$ has its advantages and disadvantages, depending on its applications.
+In particular, as already mentioned above, the method of \cite{Su19_1} can be applied only to diagonal Hamiltonians that are often referred to as Kre\u{\i}n's strings by the correspondence explained after Theorem \ref{thm_2_6}.
+Therefore, it can be applied only to the study of so-called self-dual zeta-functions.

-In this paper, the above disadvantage of \cite{Su19_1} is solved within a rather broad framework of constructing a chain of reproducing kernel Hilbert spaces from a function $E$ which is not necessarily an entire function.
+In this paper, the above disadvantage of \cite{Su19_1} is removed within a rather broad framework of constructing a chain of reproducing kernel Hilbert spaces from a function $E$ which is not necessarily an entire function.
 Such an extension of the method of constructing $H$ would be interesting in its own right.
-Moreover, Hamiltonians that cannot be obtained as a structure Hamiltonian of a de Branges space can be systematically obtained from our method.
-For example, let $M(z)$ be a meromorphic function on $\C$ having no zeros in $\C_+ \cup \R$, and let define the spaces
+Moreover, Hamiltonians that cannot be obtained as structure Hamiltonians of de Branges spaces can be systematically obtained from our method.
+For example, let $M(z)$ be a meromorphic function on $\C$ having no zeros in $\C_+ \cup \R$, and let us define the spaces